103 Energy Management with IoT

 Benefits of IoT in Energy Management

-• IoT-enabled energy management systems help reduce energy costs by optimizing usage and reducing waste.
+• IoT-enabled energy management systems help reduce energy costs.

-• Real-time monitoring and control of energy systems lead to more efficient energy consumption.
+• They offer Real-time monitoring and control of energy systems.

-• Predictive maintenance and smart grids improve the reliability of energy supply.
+• They offer Predictive maintenance and smart grids.

 • IoT supports the integration of renewable energy sources.